Every three years

 |Mid-January to late April

 The four courses in this program adopt an interdisciplinary approach with focus on practical learning through excursions and field studies.
-The courses are not independent units, but rather each is interdependent on material covered in other courses, particularly for the International Studies credits.
+The courses are not independent units, but rather each is interdependent on material covered in other courses, particularly for the International Studies or Global Perspectives credits.
 All attempts will be made to help you integrate material across courses.

 Your Australian study experience will be guided throughout by your Lewis & Clark faculty leader, Global Education Designs’ program managers and more than thirty specialists -drawn from universities, community organizations and public service bodies in Australia — who contribute to the program by sharing their expertise with you.
 They will be contributing to your formal learning experiences in Australia, but you will also have many opportunities to learn outside of the classroom.
 By visiting some of Australia’s most beautiful places and interacting with a range of people with different customs and perhaps unfamiliar lifestyles, you will have the chance to further develop your cross-cultural skills and expand your view of the world in general.

-IS 290: Area Study: Australia (4 credits):
+IS 290: Area Study: Australia (4 credits)

 Field centered study of patterns of species diversity in the context of their geological and evolutionary history.
 The focus will include terrestrial and marine organisms spanning many regions on the Australian continent and Tasmania.
 Experts on geological history, ecological regions, and particularly interesting lineages will guest lecture.

 BIO 391: Special Topics in Biology in Australia (4 credits)

 Taught by the faculty leader of the Australia: Biology overseas program, this course will focus on a topic within the leader’s discipline and expertise.
 The course will make use of Australian resources and will incorporate field work and site visits.
 Topics will vary by year and leader.